menu

 Oakes is a very small city located in the state of North Dakota.
 With a population of 1,764 people and just one neighborhood, Oakes is the 56th largest community in North Dakota.

-Oakes is a blue-collar town, with 36.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Oakes is generally considered to be a blue-collar town.
+36.48% of the Oakes workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Oakes is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Oakes who work in sales jobs (11.75%), management occupations (8.75%), and food service (7.86%).

 The per capita income in Oakes in 2022 was $40,605, which is upper middle income relative to North Dakota and the nation.
 This equates to an annual income of $162,420 for a family of four.
 However, Oakes contains both very wealthy and poor people as well.